Pain Perception

 Future Directions in Chronic Pain Research

-The intersection of TMS and chronic pain research opens exciting possibilities for the future.
+The intersection of Transcranial Magnetic Stimulation (TMS) and chronic pain research opens exciting possibilities for the future.
 Areas of interest include exploring how individualized TMS protocols could be developed to target unique pain signatures in patients, potentially providing more effective and personalized interventions.